kubernetes/website/content/en/blog/_posts/2018-06-28-Airflow-Kubernetes-Operator.md

 ## Introduction

-Today, we are excited to announce the Kubernetes Airflow Operator; a mechanism for [Apache Airflow](https://airflow.apache.org/), a popular workflow orchestration framework to natively launch arbitrary Kubernetes Pods using the Kubernetes API.
+As part of Bloomberg's [continued commitment to developing the Kubernetes ecosystem](https://www.techatbloomberg.com/blog/bloomberg-awarded-first-cncf-end-user-award-contributions-kubernetes/), we are excited to announce the Kubernetes Airflow Operator; a mechanism for [Apache Airflow](https://airflow.apache.org/), a popular workflow orchestration framework to natively launch arbitrary Kubernetes Pods using the Kubernetes API.

 ## What Is Airflow?